 20. Repurpose Kitchen Storage

 Repurposing kitchen storage for the bathroom is perfect to maximize counter space.
-Spice racks are basically shelves just wide enough for small bottles.
-A paper towel holders works wonders for bracelets, hair ties, or scrunchies.
+Spice racks are basically shelving just wide enough for small bottles.
+A paper towel holder works wonders for bracelets, hair ties, or scrunchies.

 21. Stacked Containers

-How pretty are these?!
-These stacking containers jars are pretty enough to put on the counter and save space.
-(Click on photos for purchasing information)
+How pretty is this?!
+These stacking and rotating containers are pretty enough to put on the counter and save space.

 If you are looking for more bathroom organization ideas, our Newsletter Subscribers have access to beautiful custom printable labels and lots more!